jsoCloudflare/cloudflare-docs/content/fundamentals/setup/manage-members/_index.md

 # Account members

-With every Cloudflare plan, you can add multiple members to your account and assign them a variety of roles.
+In any Cloudflare account, you can collaborate with others by adding them as members to your account, and control their access with a variety of roles

 ## Resources